LorenzoCausa/exproblab_ass1/README.md

 1) The investigator (the turtle) moves into a random room.
 2) Look for hints in the room (turn on itself)
 3) If with the last hint found concludes a valid hypothesis then it passes to 4. otherwise it restarts from 1.
 4) Go to the Cluedo Room and test his hypothesis.
-If it is correct the case is solved, on the contrary it goes back to 1.
+If correct, the case is solved, on the contrary, it goes back to 1.

 **Note**: This cycle continues until the case is solved, however the execution is never too long as each time a hypothesis is tested it is removed from the finite list of possible hypotheses.